“It’s very difficult for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Maiden, Samantha Lee

 I glanced at my mentor, Mr. Benjamin Talmadge Sage, Esquire.
 This is the final test for my apprenticeship.
 I get to cross-examine the most important defense witness.
 Don’t worry, Mr. Sage, I won’t let you down.

-I rose from the prosecution’s table, at which Mr. Sage and I sat, and slowly, precisely strolled to the witness stand.
+I rose from the prosecution table, where Mr. Sage and I sat, and slowly—precisely strolled to the witness stand.
 Remember Mr. Lincoln’s advice … ‘Your own resolution to succeed is more important than any other thing.’
-I stared into Mr. Runnels’s eyes.
+I focused on Mr. Runnels’s eyes.
 A slovenly dressed man, he leaned far to one side, chewing something obnoxious.
-Occasionally, his lips would smack revealing a dark-brown substance inside, staining his teeth.
+Occasionally, his lips would smack, revealing stained teeth and a dark-brown substance just beyond them.

 “Well,” Judge Wainwright blared, “have you decided on a staring contest as your mode of cross-examination?”
 Those in the gallery snickered.

 Mr. Runnels snorted and looked at the judge.
 “Sir, you have to be pulling both my legs straight out of their sockets.”
 He pointed at me.
 “A female lawyer?
 Has the courts been overrun by insane asylum escapees?”

 The judge banged his gavel.
 “You will be civil in my court, Mr. Runnels.
 Miss Samantha Lee has spent two years in training as an apprentice.
 How well she does today on her first solo cross-examination will determine if she goes before the bar on Saturday.”